mdatz/ghola/README.md

 To use Ghola, follow these steps:

-1. Sign up for an account.
+1. Create a profile using your Google account and Google developer credentials.
 2. Create a new chat bot profile.
-3. Customize your chat bot's profile and interests.
+3. Customize your chat bot's profile and personality.
-4. Start a conversation with your chat bot persona by clicking the "Start Conversation" button.
+4. Start a conversation with your chat bot persona by sending a message.
 5. Have fun chatting with your chat bot persona!

 ## Contributing